kealanheena/boris-bikes/README.md

 # Boris Bikes
 London's Boris Bikes wanted to create transport for London, a new bike system that has a network of docking stations and bikes that anyone can use.

-## Build Status

-This project is currently a work in progress.

 ## Code style

 - OOD